stacks-network/stacks-core/contrib/stacks-cli/README.md

 # Generate a new key and associated addresses
 cargo run -p stacks-cli -- generate-sk

+# Decode a hex-encoded transaction from a string or stdin
+cargo run -p stacks-cli -- decode-tx <HEX_ENCODED_TRANSACTION>
 ```

 See `--help` on each subcommand for complete options (e.g., `cargo run -p stacks-cli -- publish -h`).